 There are many benefits to getting a grasp over your imposter complex.
 A major one for leaders, managers and anyone who finds themselves “at the front of the room” is a new set of tools that can be used to help others.

 Let’s say that you’re a manager who recognizes that a member of your team constantly doubts their abilities or never takes credit for their amazing work.
-If it’s something you’ve overcome yourself, you’ll be able to coach your staff, mentoring them to think about what is stopping them and sharing strategies that have personally helped you.
+If it’s something you’ve overcome yourself, you’ll be able to coach your team, mentoring them to think about what is stopping them and sharing strategies that have personally helped you.

 By opening up in this way, you’ll not only humanize the experience for others, but help them to not feel alone.
 Use phrases like, “Here’s how I’ve addressed it…” to get the conversation going, and the confidence of your team growing.